Gap Payment Process

 3. Identify the Bill Date, Bill Amount, and Gap Amount.

-9. The Payment View screen will display.
+3. The Payments View screen will display.

 1. Click Payment Preview to view the full history of the payments across the life of the contract.

 2. If the contract is older than 12 months, ensure all payments have been made over the 12 months.
-Look for any missing or partial payments.

 Noncash Request